Skip Navigation

 Highlighted Property

-When you search for a property, or use the Select tool to select a property, it will appear highlighted in a bright yellow.
+When you search for a property, or use the Select tool to select a property, it will appear highlighted in a different colour.
+The colour used may vary on different maps to make it obvious.

 Any property highlighted will automatically be included on the list under the Get Reports tab.